 In addition to the temperature drop, Cattleyas will like the wind movement.
 I’m personally not a fan of dragging all my plants in and out each year—too much work.
 I just keep them inside but have a ceiling paddle fan on low all the time.

 Air circulation prevents water droplets from settling on the leaves and in the orchid’s crown.
 Dead spots occur when water doesn’t evaporate, sitting on the orchid and literally drowning the orchid cells.
-Also, if there’s a lot of water, fungal and bacterial growth occurs (both which are hard to get rid of.)
+Also, if there’s a lot of water, fungal and bacterial growth occurs (both of which are hard to get rid of.)

+*The first one, Kingdom, has an interesting website page (not written by me) of several beautiful flowering trees.
+It’s worth looking at.
 For adequate air movement, keep a low-running fan on them, night and day.
 The night-use of the fan is important—just as important as the day-use.

 You might be asking, “Why?”
 Simple.